neektza/nikicajokic.me/_posts/2014-12-27-well_defined_http_and_webmachine.md

 <br/>

-It was basically a talk about **Webmachine** and its Ruby implementation.
-It's a very interesting library and you should definitely check it out if you want to explore how to build APIs differently.
+Basically, it was a talk about [**Webmachine**](https://github.com/seancribbs/webmachine-ruby) and its Ruby implementation.
+It's a very interesting library that you should definitely check out if you want to explore how to build APIs differently.
 Much more differently than [Sinatra](http://www.sinatrarb.com/) or [Grape](http://intridea.github.io/grape/).

-In short, it encodes the HTTP protocol in a state machine, guiding you in crafting well defined HTTP responses by exposing state machine transitions if form of methods.
-But you'll be able to read more about this topic in a later (full blown) article.
+In short, it encodes the HTTP protocol in a state machine, and guides you in crafting well defined HTTP responses by exposing state machine transitions as method stubs.
+You'll be able to read more about this topic in an upcoming (full-blown) article.